purescript-contrib/pulp/README.md

 you might have in the `test` directory.

 Also, create a `bower.json` file (see
-<http://bower.io/#defining-a-package>). `pulp` will need to be run
+<http://bower.io/#defining-a-package>). `pulp` expects to find this
-from the root directory of your project, and it will need to find the `bower.json` file there.

-`pulp` currently does three things:
+file in the root of your project.
+You can invoke `pulp` from a subdirectory; if there is no `bower.json` to be found in the current directory, `pulp` will look through parent directories until it finds it.

+## Commands

+`pulp` supports the following commands:

 * `pulp install` will install dependencies as given in the `bower.json` file.
 It essentially just invokes `bower install`.